Business Economics Courses (BUSN 2XXXX)

-- College students who wish to exercise this option must request a W from their adviser and notify the Booth Registrar’s office by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
+At the beginning of Week 4, students who decide not to complete the work of the course will be given a grade of “W” (Withdrawn).
+Students must request a W from their adviser and notify the Booth Registrar’s office by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.

 View the Business Economics FAQ for more information.

 For registration issues or questions, contact the Booth Registrar's Office.